Music, the Inspiration for Emotional Health

 What is the benefit of using music as a tool?

-In The Emotional Survival Handbook, we are taught that our thoughts, feelings, actions, and desires all affect each other, with our belief system at the central core.
+Our thoughts, feelings, actions, and desires all affect each other, with our belief system at the central core.
 Our emotional health is the sum total of all these factors combined.

 Emotional health is established and maintained when an individual develops the ability to change how they feel by changing some aspect of the "I Am Wheel."
 Since music is an all-encompassing experience, we increase our emotional health when we choose music that uplifts and strengthens our feelings of self-worth.

 Inspirational music does to our emotional health what a blood transfusion does to the body.
 It infuses our souls with high quality fuel that rejuvenates our personal power.
 Like drinking liquid affirmations, inspirational music brings into our minds the critical truths that give us personal strength.
 As a result, we are able to make choices that ultimately bring us peace and happiness.

 Why does inspiration through music increase our emotional health?